 1955: OUTER STILL ON 'OUTER'In a series of articles, The Argus, January 25, examines the football grounds with 82 days before the football season commences.

 First up is a damning report on Princes Park.

 To read click here> http://nla.gov.au/nla.news-article71691481

 1955: HOT-AIR ADVERTISING BALLOONSThis writer as a young child in the mid to late 1950's, has vague memories of hot-air balloons dropping small parachutes carrying tickets & advertising pamphlets onto the crowd.
+I had asked older relatives who are Blues barrackers, but they could not recall them.
+Then along came Trove and with the release of digitalized editions of The Argus the story was revealed.
 These hot-air balloons were launched from the parkland adjacent to the Princes Park ground.

 The Argus September 10 1955 wrote about inventor Andy Anderson who made and launched these balloons.

 To read click here> http://nla.gov.au/nla.news-article71694563

 The movie Andy is advertising is the 1950 film "Destination Moon," it was one of Hollywood's first Sci Fi feature films.
 This movie can be viewed on youtube. https://www.youtube.com/watch?v=fsXVfddSF_A